Commitment to Quality

 We have five levels to indicate where a stylist is in their career by our standards.
 Many have spent their entire career here.
-To read more about the background, skills and training, and details of a stylist, simply click on their photo.
+To read more about click on their photo.

 “Only one who devotes all to a cause with their whole soul and strength can be a true master.”

 - Associate: A stylist who is receiving salon training, available for limited services.

 - Premier: A stylist who has completed S39 cut and color training and on the salon floor